Tips for Dealing with Your Homeowners Association

 HOAs are often run by an elected board of directors made of up fellow community homeowners who oversee and enforce rules.
-When buying a property, it may come with its purchase a requirement to belong to the HOA, which includes a monthly or annual membership fee.
+When buying a property, the purchase may come with a requirement to belong to the HOA, which includes a monthly or annual membership fee.
 Most HOAs are incorporated and subject to state laws.

 What can an HOA enforce?

 It depends.
-Some HOAs are much more restrictive than others, but common regulations include types and appearance of landscaping, color of paint, siding, shingles on a house, type of fencing, and whether/what type of structural additions are allowed.
+Some HOAs are much more restrictive than others, but common regulations include types and appearance of landscaping, color of paint, siding, roof; type of fencing; and whether/what type of structural additions are allowed.

 Some HOAs also dictate which pet breeds are acceptable for the neighborhood and even cosmetic issues like size/type of the street numbers on your home or the look of your mailbox.
 The goal of all this is to maintain a certain community aesthetic.
-If you’re accustomed to neighbors parking their vehicles on the lawn or painting the front of their home a garish neon color, you shouldn't have that issue in a community with an HOA.
+If you’re worried about neighbors parking their vehicles on the lawn or painting the outside of their home a garish neon color, you shouldn't have that issue in a community with an HOA.

-Should I buy a home that’s in an HOA?
+Should you buy a home that’s in an HOA?

 Benefits of an HOA:

-If you prefer someone else take responsibility for upkeep of common areas and the overall look of your neighborhood, you’ll fit in with an HOA just fine.
+- The HOA has responsibility for upkeep of common areas and the overall look of your neighborhood.

 If you don’t like following rules, an HOA may not be for you.
 And if you’d prefer to customize your home and don’t want to be required to seek approval for your plans, you also may want to look in a different neighborhood.